Bloom’s Taxonomy is a classification of the different objectives and skills that educators set for their students (learning objectives).

 - In order to evaluate a process, you must have analyzed it.

 - To create an accurate conclusion, you must have completed a thorough evaluation.

-However, we don’t always start at lower order skills and step all the way through the entire taxonomy for each concept you present in your course.
+However, we don’t always start with lower order skills and step all the way through the entire taxonomy for each concept you present in your course.
 That approach would become tedious–for both you and your students!
-Instead start by considering the level of learners in your course:
+Instead, start by considering the level of learners in your course:

 - Are lots of your students freshman?
 Is this an “Introduction to…” course?
 If so, many your learning objectives may target the lower order Bloom’s skills, because your students are building foundational knowledge.
 However, even in this situation we would strive to move a few of your objectives into the applying and analyzing level, but getting too far up in the taxonomy could create frustration and unachievable goals.

 - Are most of your students juniors and seniors?
 Graduate students?
 Do your students have a solid foundation in much of the terminology and processes you will be working on your course?
 If so, then you should not have many remembering and understanding level objectives.
 You may need a few, for any radically new concepts specific to your course.
 However, these advanced students should be able to master higher-order learning objectives.
 Too many lower level objectives might cause boredom or apathy.